 Use Twitter to boost traffic and subscribers

-Within the past few months I discovered a great website called Twitter.com.
+Years and years ago I discovered a great new website called Twitter.com.
 For those of you who haven't used the site or are thinking about using it, I like to refer to it as sort of a delayed instant messaging platform where you can network with other bloggers, promote your site, build traffic and bring your ideas to a whole new set of people that might not have found you otherwise.

 I have heard of Twitter being referred to as mini-blogging on some sites.
 The posts on Twitter can be a maximum of 140 characters, and as such you have to be concise and to the point.
 It's a great place to just post about what you're doing during the day, write a quick opinion on a certain topic, or just promote your own blog with a quick description and link.

 To get started you just need to go to http://www.twitter.com, sign up and start “following” people (In other words, setup the people/sites you want to get updates from).
 What I did when I first signed up was find a couple of bloggers who were in my niche, and then I found out who they were “following”.
 A lot of the people they were following were personal finance and business related, so I started following them as well.

 Once you start adding people as contacts, often they'll start following you in return.
 So a great way to get a bunch of subscribers right off the bat is simply to follow a bunch of people you are interested in, and often they'll reciprocate.
 To get started adding contacts, just start following Bible Money Matters at twitter!